9 The Strand Penshurst

 Sclerotherapy is a “non-surgical” method for the treatment of unwanted leg veins.

-Using a very fine needle, the physician injects a solution “sclerosing agent” into the veins that causes them to contract and eventual disappear.
+Using a very fine needle, the physician injects a solution of “sclerosing agent” into the veins that causes them to contract and eventual disappear.
 The injected veins become inflamed, blood is then unable to flow through them and ultimately, the body absorbs these non-functioning vessels.

 Sclerotherapy is most commonly used for treatment of unwanted, visible spider veins and varicose veins.